『Not Your Founding Father』のカバーアート

 Early in the morning of October 10, 1776—in the small farming community of Cumberland, Rhode Island, in a house surrounded by cherry trees—twenty-three-year-old Jemima Wilkinson died, and the Public Universal Friend was born.

 Old Cherry Wilkinson’s children had already gained a reputation for scandal.
-Two of his boys had been dismissed from the local Quaker meeting for joining the colonial militia, and one of the girls was expelled for having a baby out of wedlock.
+Two of his boys had been dismissed from the local Quaker meeting for joining the colonial militia, while a girl was expelled for having a baby out of wedlock.
 Now, here was another Wilkinson child, riding about the countryside, claiming to be a genderless messenger of God.

 Yet something about the Public Universal Friend set war-ravaged New England ablaze.
 The young minister seemed to embody the possibilities offered by the new nation, especially the right to total self-determination.
 To authorities, however, the minister was “the devil in petticoats,” a threat to the men who sought to keep America’s power for themselves.